Kxvin1/wallpapr/README.md

   - Generated a Node.js backend using the Sequelize ORM to handle validations and PostgreSQL database queries
   - Implemented CRUD features for Images and User Comments
   - Used React to create a splash page setup similar to Flickr by incorporating element manipulation
-  - Utilized Bcrypt to hash user passwords and store them in the database to implement access control lists
+  - Configured Bcrypt to hash user passwords and store them in the database to implement access control lists
   - Utilized AWS S3 to implement user image uploads reducing server load and allowing for scalability of image services

 ### Links